Overview

 - Dashboard — High-level team performance and key metrics at a glance

-- Team — Team-level delivery analysis: issues, business value, and flow metrics
+- Team — Team-level delivery analysis: issues, impact, and flow metrics

 - People — Individual member rankings, contributions, and performance patterns